CristianCrane/very-neat-table/README.md

 - A.find(int i) will return true if i is in A and false otherwise.

 The Constraints
-a. function add() should work in time proportional to m+n.
+- function add() should work in time proportional to m+n.
-b. function getMin() should work in time proportional to m+n.
+- function getMin() should work in time proportional to m+n.
-c. function sort() should work in time proportional to n
+- function sort() should work in time proportional to n
-d. function find() should work in time proportional to m+n.
+- function find() should work in time proportional to m+n.